 Just north of Point Conception and 14 twisting miles off Highway 1, Jalama Beach County Park is renowned for the gusty winds that make its waters a prime kitesurfing spot.
 Campers and RV-ers flock here, but do yourself a favor and slip into one of the beach’s seven cabins ($120-$220).
 Neither quaint nor rustic, the simple Douglas fir huts sleep from four to six and offer kitchenettes and bathrooms as well as private porches and outdoor grills.
 The California coast’s definitive beach burger can be had at the general store, and the ocean is just steps away, with miles of empty beach to the south.

 The Crystal Cove Beach Cottages ($35-$245) in Newport Beach are some of the most coveted coastal real estate around.
 Fourteen are available as private rentals, ten with dorm-style digs, plunking you on a 3.2-mile-long beach backed by bluffs.
-There’s hiking and mountain biking nearby in Crystal Cove State Park and a Maine lobster club sandwich at the Beachcomber café.
-If you can’t land your preferred dates on ReserveAmerica.com (best bet: Log on the first morning of the month, fill out a reservation form in advance, and pounce when the clock strikes 8), hang loose—cancellations do happen.
+There’s hiking and mountain biking nearby in Crystal Cove State Park and a Maine lobster club sandwich at the Beachcomber Café.
+If you can’t land your preferred dates on ReserveAmerica.com, hang loose—cancellations do happen.

 Rough it for a weekend in a garden bungalow at the Fairmont Santa Monica ($424-$2,000) and you may not be all that motivated to return home.
 (Think of what you’re saving on airfare and gas.)
 Since you’re on vacation, don’t just hang by the pool: The Promenade’s right there.
 Oh, and so is the ocean.
 You don’t have to venture far for a good meal, either: At the hotel’s Fig restaurant, Yousef Ghalaini serves nuanced Cal-Med Middle Eastern dishes (pomegranate molasses-glazed lamb shank), and Miles Thompson has invigorated the legendary California cuisine of Michael’s nearby.

-We made one exception to the no-fly rule for this package: Vegas.
-For tips we went to DJ Steve Aoki, whose Grammy-nominated documentary, I’ll Sleep When I’m Dead, is aptly titled.
-Between producing records, going on globe-trotting tours, and holding down a residency in Vegas, the California native must use his free time wisely.
+For Vegas tips we went to DJ Steve Aoki, whose Grammy-nominated documentary, I’ll Sleep When I’m Dead, is aptly titled.
+Between producing records, going on globe-trotting tours, and playing shows in Vegas, the California native must use his free time wisely.
 Here’s how he bums around Sin City when he’s not behind a turntable.